Ashley Resch Poses With No Bra And Her Jeans Unzipped In Sultry Selfie Update

-Ashley Resch took to Instagram on Thursday afternoon with a pair of snaps that her 951,000 followers found tantalizingly irresistible.
-The curvy social media model flaunted her killer physique in a revealing ensemble that left fans wanting more, and rounded out the post with a caption that displayed her confident and positive attitude.
+Ashley Resch took to Instagram on Thursday afternoon with a pair of snaps that her 951,000 followers found irresistible.
+The curvy social media model flaunted her killer physique in a revealing ensemble that left fans wanting more and rounded out the post with a caption that displayed her confident and positive attitude.
 Almost 8,000 people double-tapped their screens in the first hour after the images were uploaded.

 In the first selfie, Ashley captured most of her figure in the reflection of a huge mirror.
-She stood next to a shoulder-height, black-framed piece of glass upon which the repeating Louis Vuitton logo pattern was embossed.
-A colored light from off-camera cast a faint blue glow over Ashley, as well as creating a vibrant azure highlight down the frame, and turning the frosted Vuitton pattern an icy hue.
+She stood next to a shoulder-height, black-framed piece of glass, upon which the repeating Louis Vuitton logo pattern was embossed.
+Some light off the camera cast a faint blue glow over Ashley and created a vibrant azure highlight down the frame, turning the frosted Vuitton pattern an icy hue.

-She held her phone up near her face with her left hand, and raised her right arm into the air as if she was reaching for the brim of the hat on her head, which was a denim bucket style with white detailing.
+She held her phone up near her face with her left hand and raised her right arm into the air as if she was reaching for the brim of the hat on her head, which was a denim bucket style with white detailing.
 Her headwear matched the rest of her outfit.

-Ashley wore a full denim ensemble, which featured an open, cropped jacket with a dark wash, and a matching pair of high-waisted jeans.
+Ashley wore a full denim ensemble, which featured an open cropped jacket with a dark wash and a matching pair of high-waisted jeans.
 The bottom of the coat barely covered her bust and had fine, frayed edges, which grazed the middle of her breasts.

 Her pants were unbuttoned and zipped all the way down, with both sides folded over to reveal her lower belly.